perfall/Edyson/README.md

 Before processing audio of your own I recommend testing out the included examples, choose one from the header tab.
 See functionality and controls [here](misc/cheatsheet.pdf).

 ## Process your audio
-Choose and audio file, wav or mp3.
-Select segment size (duration of snippet), step size (the duration between two consecutive), and features (currently only MFCC and mean-normalized MFCC).
+Choose an audio file, wav or mp3.
+Select segment size (duration of snippet), step size (the duration between two consecutive snippets), and features (currently only MFCC and mean-normalized MFCC).
 Click process audio.

 The time it takes for processing is mostly dependent on how many resulting datapoints are generated.
 As an example, an hour of audio with a segment size and step size of 1000ms (3600 datapoints) currently takes around 3 minutes on a maxed out 2016 MacBook Pro.